How To: Calculate X, Y, and Z values in an attribute table using Field Calculator

 - In the Expression line, the small, one line area below the Pre-Logic box, type Output and click OK to calculate the field.

 Note: If the data is stored in feet, the calculated values appear in feet.
-To allow calculated data to be in different units, other than the data's units, do one of the following: Add a conversion into the calculation expression.
-Project the data into a coordinate system that uses the units the values should be in, and then perform the calculation.
+To display calculated data in different units other than the data's units, perform one of the following: -Add a conversion into the calculation expression. -Project the data into a coordinate system that uses the units the values should be in, and perform the calculation.

 - Use the procedure described above for the Y and Z fields by changing the Output value.